 - finding other support networks and resources to help you quit

 Your pharmacist can help you assess your level of nicotine dependence and give you recommendations on how best to approach your quit attempt.
 They can give you detailed information on the various products available to help you quit smoking, many of which are available without a prescription.
 Your first stop in your plan to quit smoking may even be the pharmacy.
 That's good news since pharmacists are the health care professionals who are best able to answer your questions about smoking cessation medications and advise you how to use them safely and effectively.

-Many pharmacists trained in smoking cessation (such as graduates from the Canadian Pharmacists Association's "QUIT" program) offer private and customized counselling programs to provide more in-depth support and longer-term follow-up.
-These are usually offered for a small fee but are definitely worth it to improve your chances of success!
+Many pharmacists trained in smoking cessation offer private and customized counselling programs to provide more in-depth support and longer-term follow-up.
+These may be offered for a small fee but are definitely worth it to improve your chances of success!
 (And guess what?
 Some health insurance providers cover smoking cessation counselling by a pharmacist.
 Talk to your employer for more information.)
-QUIT-trained pharmacists are better able to assess your readiness and ability to quit, help you change your behaviours to stop smoking, develop and customize an action plan to help you quit, monitor your progress, and support you through each step of your plan.
+Some provinces even offer financial assistance with the cost of smoking cessation products to eligible residents.
+Pharmacists trained in smoking cessation are better able to assess your readiness and ability to quit, help you change your behaviours to stop smoking, develop and customize an action plan to help you quit, monitor your progress, and support you through each step of your plan.

 Your pharmacist can also work with other health care providers, like physicians and dentists, to ensure you successfully quit smoking.